I don’t need financial aid. I only want a student loan. Why do I have to fill out the FAFSA?

 A student’s loan eligibility can be limited, however there are additional options.

-- Parents may take out a Parent PLUS Loan to pay for their child’s education (see section regarding PLUS Loans).
+- Parents may take out a Parent PLUS Loan to pay for their child’s education (see PLUS Loans).

 - Most schools offer monthly payment plans with little or no fee to the parent or student.